siduction/sidu-manual/data/en/0700-sys-admin_en.md

 + [System administration in general](0702-sys-admin-gen_en.md#system-administration-in-general).
 Short and sweet, we provide a stiff through system administration, boot options, managing systemd services, terminating processes, managing passwords, fonts in siduction, the printing system CUPS, and sound in siduction.

++ [Btrfs filesystem on siduction](0704-sys-admin-btrfs-snapper_en.md#btrfs).
+The subvolumes after installation.
+Creating and managing new subvolumes.
+Snapshot in Btrfs.

++ [Btrfs Snapshots with snapper](0704-sys-admin-btrfs-snapper_en.md#snapper) Creating and managing Btrfs snapshots with Snapper.
+Configuring Snapper and working with systemd.
+System rollback and recovery of files.

 + [APT package management](0705-sys-admin-apt_en.md#apt-package-management), package sources, managing packages, updating the system, searching program packages, and why to use apt exclusively.

 + [Local APT mirror](0706-sys-admin-apt-localmirr_en.md#local-apt-mirror), apt-cacher, the proxy server for Debian packages, and how to install server as well as client configuration.